 Cell phone power bank - While out in Big Bend you won't have much access to electricity (unless you're lodging).
 Battery drains quicker out there, so you might want to put your phone on Airplane mode as needed, especially when hiking.
 An external battery will be the juice you need when your phone is on E.

 - Ice chest with pre-packed food.
 Restaurants in Big Bend are non-existent.
 There's really nothing to grub on restaurant-wise unless you make the trek out to Terlingua, which is the nearest town.
 Some ideas for pre-packed food include sandwiches, hummus, carrots, protein, apples, cashews and my personal favorite, gorp.
 Oh...and cheese.
 (Love me some Triscuits and cheese!)
-If you're fancy, you can even bring a briefcase portable grill for a warm meal.

 - Camera gear.
 Smartphones will only get you so far out here in terms of capturing the beauty of Big Bend.
 You might consider bringing a tripod to capture the stars at night.
 HDR photography and landscapes go hand-in-hand.
 It's also not a bad idea to pack that zoom lens as wildlife is abundant.

 - Tunes.
 From Austin, the commute to the Big Bend entrance is six to seven hours, and then another hour to reach your campsite.
 Be sure to pre-plan some in-car entertainment, like music to listen to on the ride there (or burn some CDs).
 Also, wi-fi becomes limited, so be sure to pre-download any tunes you want to listen to from Spotify.
 You might also opt to play some comedy or audio books.